ulyssa/iamb/README.md

 pkgin install iamb
 ```

-### MacOS
+### macOS

-On MacOS a [package](https://formulae.brew.sh/formula/iamb#default) is availabe in Homebrew's repository.
+On macOS a [package](https://formulae.brew.sh/formula/iamb#default) is availabe in Homebrew's
+repository.
 To install it simply run:

 ```
 brew install iamb